 As police brace for a higher number of collisions involving pedestrians that typically occur following the return to standard time in November, they’re reminding all travellers to be vigilant.

-York Regional Police (YRP) conducted radar surveillance and teamed up with York Region staff to remind travellers to be alert and visible at a road safety event in Markham on November 6.
+York Regional Police (YRP) conducted radar surveillance and teamed up with York Region staff to remind travellers to be alert and visible at a road safety event in Markham in early November.

 Other tips: focus on the road and leave your phone alone; exercise patience when there’s rain or snow; and be ready to stop for pedestrians and cyclists – especially children – near schools, homes, intersections and transit stops.
 If you see an accident or detour sign, slow down and move over.